OVERVIEW: DISNEY’S VALUE RESORTS

 For more on comparative room sizes, see this.

 The family suites at All-Star Music and at Art of Animation are a different story.

-They sleep six in two connected spaces the size of two standard rooms, and are quite comfortable.
+They sleep six in two connected spaces the size of ~two standard rooms, and are quite comfortable.
 Art of Animation has more comfortable beds, while Music suites are more flexible.
 Music suites are also much less expensive.

 Kid Appeal.
 Several of the deluxe resorts–notably, the Wilderness Lodge, Animal Kingdom Lodge, and Polynesian Resort–have spectacular kid appeal.
 None of the moderates do.

 This appeal comes from the approach to theming they all share: bright and vibrant exteriors, framing much larger than life objects of interest to kids.